 In a 2015 Key Performance Indicators (KPI) survey, 100% of students said their main goal when enrolling in the Office Administration - Health Services program was to prepare for employment.
 Likewise, 100% of the students were satisfied with the skills and abilities the program provided to their chosen career.

 Students entering this program are entering a Mobile Learning program.
 See device requirements.

 Recognized by Apple as a distinguished program for

 Mature applicants must be at least 19 years of age by the start of classes, be out of secondary school for at least one year and usually do not have a high school diploma.
 Mature applicant assessment for this program is available in the Counselling Department in the subject of English.
 The assessment(s) will demonstrate proficiency in required admission subjects.
 For more information please contact the Counselling Department at ext.
 3412.
 Academic admission requirements can be obtained through Academic Upgrading and Pre-Programs at Lambton College.

-Graduates of the Office Administration - Health Services diploma program will have the skills, knowledge and proficiency to look forward to careers in offices of physicians, hospital departments, clinics, industrial health centres and laboratories as well as veterinary offices.
+Our graduates have the skills, knowledge and proficiency to pursue careers in offices of physicians, hospital departments, clinics, industrial health centres and laboratories as well as veterinary offices.
 Some job titles used for these types of positions are medical receptionist, medical secretary, medical transcriptionist, medical support staff and medical records clerk.

 Connect to your future career with Career Coach.

 Upon graduation from the two-year Office Administration - Health Services program, students may seek to write the following certifications: